ayberkarici/orti/SETUP.md

-## NEXT STEPS TO GET ORTI RUNNING
+## NEXT STEPS TO GET ORTI.
+RUNNING

-You've successfully set up the Orti project structure!
+You've successfully set up the Orti. project structure!
 Here's what to do next:

 ### 1. Set up Supabase Project